From speed to scale: The next decade of power

 Key Takeaways

 - The next decade will be powered by “any-and-all” forms of energy.
-Modern energy systems must integrate renewables for cost and speed, battery storage for flexibility, nuclear for reliability and natural gas for stability.
+Modern energy systems must integrate renewables for cost and speed, battery storage for flexibility, nuclear for reliability, and natural gas for stability.
 Scaling these technologies in tandem is the only way to meet exponential load growth—but it will require major investment.

 - Renewable energy is a fixture of the global energy landscape.
-Following a decade of technological advancements and falling prices, renewables are now the cheapest, fastest and most scalable form of bulk electricity generation in nearly every major market.
+Following a decade of technological advancements and falling prices, renewables are now the cheapest, fastest, and most scalable form of bulk electricity generation in nearly every major market.

 - Corporate demand is shaping power markets.
 It will continue to dominate as global energy demand, driven by AI and electrification needs, outpaces supply.